200-hour meditation & pranayama teacher training in India

 12-day meditation & pranayama immersion

-In the first part of the training, students focus fully on their own practice, becoming familiar with a wide range of meditation, pranayama, and supportive asana techniques.
+In the first part of the training, students focus fully on their own practice, becoming familiar with a wide range of meditation, pranayama, and supportive asana techniques through group sessions, theory classes and interactive workshops.

 The emphasis is on personal experience, consistency, and understanding practice from the inside.